 - Income Tax

-In the state of Alabama, all military benefit pay and payments from the Survivor Benefit Program was exempt from state, county, or municipal income tax.
+In the state of Alabama, all military benefit pay and payments from the Survivor Benefit Program were exempt from state, county, or municipal income tax.

 Employment Benefits for Veterans